batmanLA/modeling/README.md

-San Francisco Crime Classification (check out the complete results from my code):
+San Francisco Crime Classification (check out 'Kaggle-Projects' for full code):

   - Particular crimes are more likely to happen in certain areas (so location is a good predictor)